viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 ### Wire your Capacitive Soil Moisture Sensor

-Next, wire your capacitive soil moisture sensor to your Pi and ADC.
+Next, wire your [capacitive soil moisture sensor](https://www.amazon.com/KeeYees-Sensitivity-Moisture-Watering-Manager/dp/B07QXZC8TQ) to your Pi and ADC.

-Refer to the following pinout diagram for the blue module part of your capacitive soil moisture sensor:
+Reference this diagram of the blue module part of the sensor:

 ![Pinout diagram for the capacitive soil moisture sensor.](../../img/plant-watering-pi/moisture-sensor-pinout.png)